waffle-iron/simmer/readme.txt

 Yes, with the Tinypass for Simmer extension (coming soon) you can easily monetize your media business or blog through micro payments.
 [Find out more from Tinypass](http://tinypass.com/).

 == Changelog ==
+= 1.3.11 =
+* New: Licensing updated/changed to GPLv3
+* New: Simmer Private add-on card included in Extend admin section
+* New: Add documentation notice to top of Extend section
+* Fix: Small text changes for the plugin's admin views

 = 1.3.9 =
 * Fix: some WPCS nags
 * Fix: version number up to date